 Multiple EJB classes can be installed in a container.
-For each EJB class installed in a container, the container implements the enterprise Bean's home interface.
-The home interface allows the client to create, look up, and remove entity EJB objects of a given enterprise Bean.
-A client can look up the enterprise Bean's home interface through JN-DI; it is the responsibility of the container to make the enterprise Bean's home interface available in the JNDI name space.
+For each EJB class installed in a container, the container implements the enterprise bean's home interface.
+The home interface allows the client to create, look up, and remove entity EJB objects of a given enterprise bean.
+A client can look up the enterprise bean's home interface through JN-DI; it is the responsibility of the container to make the enterprise bean's home interface available in the JNDI name space.

-A client's view of an EJB object is the same, irrespective of the implementation of the enterprise Bean and its container.
-This ensures that a client application is portable across all container implementations in which the enterprise Bean might be deployed..
+A client's view of an EJB object is the same, irrespective of the implementation of the enterprise bean and its container.
+This ensures that a client application does not break if an enterprise bean is moved to a different container, or its implementation is changed.